Optimization Algorithms as Robust Feedback Controllers: Conclusions and Outlook

 \subsubsection{Time-Varying Non-Convex Optimization}

-As discussed in \cref{sec:tv_opt}, the study of time-varying optimization problems has so far focused on convex problems (often with strongly convex objective).
-This offers the convenience of a unique global optimizer that forms a well-defined trajectory along time and can be tracked by appropriate controllers and algorithms.
+As discussed in \cref{sec:tv_opt}, the study of time-varying optimization problems has so far focused on convex problems (often with a strongly convex objective).
+This offers the convenience of a unique global optimizer that forms a well-defined trajectory over time and can be tracked by appropriate controllers and algorithms.

-Solving non-convex problems, such as the optimal reserve dispatch problem from \cref{sec:descr_key_appl}, in closed loop poses a much more challenging problem.
+Solving non-convex problems, such as the optimal reserve dispatch problem from \cref{sec:redispatch}, in closed loop poses a much more challenging problem.
 Stationary non-convex problems are generally hard to solve due to the existence of multiple local minimizers.
-Time-varying non-convex problems pose additional problems since the possible appearance and disappearance of minimizers make it generally impossible to continuously track a single global minimizer.
+Time-varying non-convex problems pose additional problems since the possible appearance and disappearance of minimizers make it generally impossible to track a single global minimizer continuously.
 Nevertheless, it is a practical necessity to understand how feedback-based optimization performs in non-convex settings and to develop controllers that can cope with such pathologies.
-Recent papers exploring this direction include \cite{dingEscapingSpuriousLocal2019,linOnlineOptimizationPredictions2020}.
+Recent papers exploring this direction include \cite{dingEscapingSpuriousLocal2021,linOnlineOptimizationPredictions2020a}.